 Icons of the Lamentation.

 I painted the icon in response to the US involving itself with war and destruction against the middle east and Muslim population after 911.
 The news telecasting was full of aggression and verbal rhetoric.
+The broadcasts deeply troubled me.

-It deeply troubled me.
 War and fear dominated the news.
 Painting this icon image was therapy.
 The composition illustrated clearly there are many perspectives and deductions humans make about one specific event.
 It touched me to think his folded cloth was all that remained from the life of a brilliant teacher.

 Death always brings new life